Mando1319/osticket-prereqs/README.md

 <img src="https://i.imgur.com/gtPlBvy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I started by creating and running a virtual machine on the Azure portal platform.
-After I downloaded the osTicket-Installation-Files.zip within the Virtual Machine and unzipped it onto the desktop.
-The folder's name was “osTicket-Installation-Files” and so after I extracted the zipped files, later on, I would use the files in this folder to install osTicket and some of the dependencies.
+Then, I downloaded the osTicket-Installation-Files.zip within the Virtual Machine and unzipped it onto the desktop.
+The folder's name was “osTicket-Installation-Files,” and after I extracted the zipped files, I would use the files in this folder to install osTicket and some of the dependencies.
 </p>
 <br />